-Payoff prospects: Identifying key links is associated with higher marketing ROI, but is also associated with higher profit.
-And getting experiences right across all channels and devices is also associated with higher marketing ROI and with higher customer acquisition.
-And there’s a significant downside if you can’t demonstrate these links.
-In mid-2019, Gartner reports that although most organizations increased their CX investments in 2018, many organizations have had difficulty demonstrating value or ROI of their CX initiatives.
+Payoff prospects: Identifying key links is associated with higher marketing ROI, but it’s also associated with higher profit.
+Getting experiences right across all channels and devices is also associated with higher marketing ROI and higher customer acquisition.
+There’s a significant downside if you can’t demonstrate these links.
+Gartner reported that although most organizations increased their CX investments in 2018, many organizations have had difficulty demonstrating value or ROI of their CX initiatives.
 The report notes that, especially for firms earlier on in their CX journey, “60% had CX initiative launches stalled due to lack of executive support, and 59% found it difficult to demonstrate value or ROI, which leads the CFO to question all future investments.”
-Following the initiatives we’ve identified that are linked to positive marketing ROI should enable you to gain the necessary executive buy-in.
+Gain the necessary executive buy-in by following the initiatives we’ve identified that are linked to positive marketing ROI.

 Step 3: Build capabilities and hard-to-imitate organizational processes

 - Coordinate disparate aspects of the organization to design, manage, deliver and monitor the CX